Newborn Sounds Congested but No Mucus in Their Nose

 Although a bit of baby congestion is normal, it can become a problem if:

-• It’s interfering with their feeding, which can cause dehydration or slow weight gain.
+- It's interfering with feeding, which can cause dehydration or slow weight gain.

-• It’s interfering with their sleep, which can be exhausting for you both.
+- It's interfering with sleep, which is exhausting for you both.

-• It’s not resolving after following the home remedies listed above.
+- It's not resolving after following the home remedies above.

-• Deviated Septum – The cartilage separating the nasal passages is off-center, causing one nostril to be smaller than the other.
+- Deviated Septum.
+The cartilage separating the nasal passages is off-center, so one nostril is smaller than the other.

-• Respiratory Syncytial Virus, or RSV – A common respiratory virus that can cause bronchiolitis and pneumonia in young children.
+- Respiratory Syncytial Virus (RSV).
+A common respiratory virus that can cause bronchiolitis and pneumonia in young children.

-• Nasal Polyps – Harmless growths in the nose.
+- Nasal Polyps.
+Usually harmless growths in the nose.